ElexesC/ElexesC/README.md

 ### 👩‍💻About Me:
 ------------------------

-I am a Front End Developer passionate about building websites and other innovative web applications.
+I am a Cybersecurity Specialist passionate about building and securing networks.

-* 🌍  Based in the Indiana, USA
+* 🌍  Based in Indiana, USA
-* 📚  Currently learning React and Node.js starting to look into Back End Development
+* 📚  CompTIA Network+ Certified; CompTIA Security+ Certified
 * 🧩  I love finding solutions to complex problems
-* 🤝  Looking to collaborate on Front End projects
+* 🤝  Looking to collaborate on network projects
 * 📪  How to reach me: elexesc@gmail.com

 ### 🌐Let's Connect: